damianhakert/damianhakert.github.io/source/posts/2016-12-07-gitlab-8-14-webcast.html.md

 ## Q&A

-[39:26] For time tracking, can I see 'original', 'current', and remaining?
+**[39:26] For time tracking, can I see 'original', 'current', and remaining?**

-[40:16] Other time tracking tools measure the time an issue remains in a particular lane so time spent is automated.
-Can GitLab do this?
+**[40:16] Other time tracking tools measure the time an issue remains in a particular lane so time spent is automated.
+Can GitLab do this?**

-[41:46] What is Review Apps?
+**[41:46] What is Review Apps?**

-[42:46] How can the Review Apps apply to more non-traditional,or non-web apps?
+**[42:46] How can the Review Apps apply to more non-traditional, or, non-web apps?**

-[44:57] So, Review Apps are temporary testing environments between staging and production, why not just test in staging, and what's the advantage?
+**[44:57] So, Review Apps are temporary testing environments between staging and production, why not just test in staging, and what's the advantage?**

-[49:00] Time tracking overview.
-For example: across projects, by user, etc.
+**[49:00] Time tracking overview.
+For example: across projects, by user, etc.**

-[50:06] How is 1 day definied?
-Is it hardcoded to equal 8 hours or is it configurable by user?
+**[50:06] How is 1 day definied?
+Is it hardcoded to equal 8 hours or is it configurable by user?**

-[51:42] In continuous integration (CI), if a packaged project is released as docker images and pushed to GitLab container registry, can I set up a manual action that will reverse the release by using containers from the previously released docker image?
+**[51:42] In continuous integration (CI), if a packaged project is released as docker images and pushed to GitLab container registry, can I set up a manual action that will reverse the release by using containers from the previously released docker image?**

 ## Upcoming Live Streams